Quantum modified inertia: an application to galaxy rotation curves: Fundamental dynamics principles reshaped by quantum bounds

-because $\Delta \tau$ does not tend to $0$, but to the quantum proper time $\Delta \tau=\pi \hbar/2mc^2$. \\ In this scheme, we assume that at time $t_0=\tau_0=0$, the observer and the object share the same inertial frame of reference.
-The acceleration is constant during a time $\Delta \tau$, and at the end of this time, one can see that the speed of the object has changed.
-At this moment, knowledge of the instantaneous velocity $v$ is sufficient to determine the time dilation according to the clock hypothesis.
-Then, if the object undergoes a new acceleration (which is not necessarily the same as the previous one), the situation is identical to the beginning, and an observer can once again be momentarily at rest in the frame of the accelerated object at the beginning of this new acceleration boost.
-This acceleration is constant during a time $\Delta \tau$ and it gives a new instantaneous velocity to the object, and so on.
-Thus, we can write the coordinate acceleration (\ref{aetape2}) as:
+In this framework, we assume that at the initial time, the observer and the object share the same inertial reference frame.
+The object then undergoes a constant proper acceleration during a time interval $\tau$.
+At the end of this interval, the object has acquired a new instantaneous velocity.
+At this stage, knowledge of this velocity alone is sufficient to determine the corresponding time dilation, in accordance with the clock hypothesis.
+If the object subsequently experiences a new acceleration episode, not necessarily identical to the previous one, the situation is formally identical to the initial configuration: the observer can again be considered momentarily at rest in the instantaneous rest frame of the object at the onset of this new acceleration.
+This acceleration remains constant over a duration $\tau$, producing an additional velocity increment.
+Repeating this process, the motion can be described as a sequence of acceleration steps.

-Then, if one equates the quantum proper time and the special relativity proper time, we obtain:

-with $\hat{\boldsymbol{F}}=\mathbf{F}/|F|$.
-One can see that the quantity ${2mc^3/\pi \hbar}$ is actually the definition of the Caianiello maximal acceleration \cite{caianiello_maximal_1984-1} and that the coordinate acceleration naturally incorporates the upper acceleration quantum bound in the principle of dynamics once the minimal time of evolution and the (relativistic) proper time are equated.
-We can even write the contracted form as:

-Now, we must include also the lower quantum bound $a_{min}$.
-To do that, we first have to remember the properties of such a quantum bound.
-The position-momentum uncertainty principle defines the minimum permitted momentum regarding to uncertainty of the position \cite{bambi_natural_2008}, and thus the maximum de Broglie wavelength, which is limited by the size of the observable Universe.
-From this, if the velocity is equal to $c$, the minimum possible mass is $m_{min}=\hbar/2cR_u$ and the associated speed limit (\ref{DeltaTp}) is:

-The different properties associated to the two acceleration bounds used in the model are summarized in the table \ref{tabliche}.

-This time (\ref{tdefou}) is then the proper time used to derive the minimal acceleration term.
-Using the same demonstration as before, we can find

-One could argue that the minimal acceleration has not a quantum nature since $\hbar$ does not clearly appear in the expression of $a_{min}$.
-This is actually contained in the expression of $R_u$ which is equal to the de Broglie wavelength.\\ We now examine the boundary conditions to articulate these two competing effects.
-Figure \ref{trunc} suggests that maximal acceleration and minimal acceleration terms must reproduce the Newtonian law of dynamics once together, excepted for very low and very high accelerations.
-It is proposed to write the equation as the sum of these two effects, on the basis of the equation (\ref{amax}):